menu

 Obfuscation helps obfuscate or hide the class and function names.
 This way, even if the hackers access the source code, it won't make any sense, which will help enhance Flutter app security.

-2) Secure the API Keys
+2) Secure the API keys

 Securing your API is essential for reverse engineering protection for Flutter.
 If your APIs are not secure, hackers can access the data in transit and use it for illicit purposes.
-To secure your APIs, you can implement restriction controls and restrict access to the APIs.
-Another thing you can do to protect your APIs is encrypt and decrypt API keys on runtime.

-3) Flutter Jailbreak Detection
+3) Flutter jailbreak detection

 Developers must integrate the Flutter_jailbreak_detection package while developing the mobile app to secure the app from threats posed by rooted or jailbroken devices.
 Such packages help detect if the app is running on a compromised device, enabling you to take appropriate measures to mitigate potential threats.

-4) Protect Network Connections
+4) Protect network connections

-Information or data on the move is always at risk of being intercepted.
-However, you can stop this from happening using Transport Layer Protection (TSL.)
-Also, you can whitelist your domain, restricting any insecure traffic.
+You can also whitelist your domain, restricting any insecure traffic.
 Furthermore, you can implement certificate pinning, preventing hackers from accessing data using illegitimate certificates.

 Ensure you're not adding any plugins or 3rd party components that ask for permissions from the user that aren't necessary.
 Otherwise, native APIs and hardware can be accessed.

-While it's not ideal, certain apps store personally identifiable information (PII), auth tokens and similar information.
-This information can be manipulated if left unprotected.
-However, you can use Flutter's Flutter_secure_storage package, which uses Keystore to store information.
+While it's not ideal, certain apps store personally identifiable information (PII), auth tokens, and similar information.
+If left unprotected, this information can be manipulated.

-6) Protect Background Snapshots
+6) Protect background snapshots

-7) Securing the CI Infrastructure
+7) Securing the CI infrastructure

 Wrapping Up